-The case is the same 3-in-1 jacket.
+The situation is markedly more futile when it comes to the so-called 3-in-1 jacket.
 For those who need a refresher, the 3-in-1 is a winter jacket that comes equipped with an additional zip-in insulating layer, usually a fleece or hoodless puffy.
-So you get 1) A fully-insulated ski jacket for cold temperatures; 2) A waterproof, breathable shell for warmer days; and 3) A fleece or puffy mid-layer that can be worn on its own.
+So you get 1) A fully insulated ski jacket for cold temperatures; 2) A waterproof, breathable shell for warmer days; and 3) A fleece or puffy mid-layer that can be worn on its own.
 Sound like the last jacket you’ll ever need?
 It isn’t.